Modular session types for objects: Towards a Full Programming Language

 \subsection{Shared Types and Base Types}

 The formal language described in this paper has a very strict linear type system.
 It is straightforward to add non-linear classes as an orthogonal extension: they would not have session types and their instances would be shared objects, treated in a completely standard way.
-Our prototype implementation, described in Section~\ref{sec:implementation}, includes them, but including them in the formalisation would only complicate the typing rules.
+Including them in the formalisation, however, would only complicate the typing rules.

 More interesting, and more challenging, is the possibility of introducing a more refined approach to aliasing and ownership, for example along the lines of the systems discussed in Section~\ref{sec:related}.
 We intend to investigate this in the future.